 Please note: Following the CDC, Florida Department of Health and Social Distancing guidelines, all live Parent Club workshops have been canceled until further notice.
-We are developing online alternatives that you are going to love.
-In the meantime, we invite you to visit our COVID-19 resource page for tips and updates on how to battle this virus.
-Stay tuned!
+We invite you to register for our new virtual workshops and visit our COVID-19 resource page for tips and updates on how to battle this virus.

 - Parents or Caregivers with Children up to 12 Years

 The Children’s Trust Parent Club workshop series for parents of children up to 12 years old consists of six topics.
 Workshops do not need to be attended in sequential order and parents may attend one or all the topics offered.
 Each workshop lasts approximately 90 minutes.
 They are designed to be an interactive brief introduction to effective parenting strategies to try at home.
 Below is the list of workshop topics and descriptions:

 In this workshop, parents are introduced to the five key principles of positive parenting that form the basis of Triple P. These principles are:

 Raising Confident, Competent Children

 In this workshop, parents are introduced to six core building blocks for children to become confident and successful at school and beyond.
 These competencies are:

 - Showing respect to others